Alexsussa/eyed3-gtk-gui/README.md

 English:

-eyeD3 Gtk Gui is simple gui based on <a href="https://eyed3.readthedocs.io/en/latest/#documentation-index" target="_blank"> eyeD3 command line tool</a>
+eyeD3 Gui is simple gui based on <a href="https://eyed3.readthedocs.io/en/latest/#documentation-index" target="_blank"> eyeD3 command line tool</a>

-eyeD3 Gtk Gui is in the early stage of development, so it works with some simple things yet.
+eyeD3 Gui is in the early stage of development, so it works with some simple things yet.

 <img src="https://raw.githubusercontent.com/Alexsussa/eyed3-gtk-gui/master/screenshot-eyed-gui.png?raw=true">